 This is intended for someone who has had little if any investment experience.
 It may be a bit simplified but you’ll learn the very basics of investing.
-It's arranged in Sections or Lessons, each just a few minutes long.
+It's arranged in Chapters or Lessons, each just a few minutes long.
+When you've read them, you'll be ready to invest.
 A glossary of investment terms is here.

 Wait until you’re debt free – Don’t forgo paying bills so you can invest.
 Pay off all your credit cards and personal loans before you start investing.
 And develop the discipline to pay all your credit cards in full every month, so there is no interest.